-In the meantime, the univariate analysis was done by calculating the distribution and percentage of each variable.
-Meanwhile, the analysis to find out the role of red ginger and warm water interventions in labor pain reduction was performed by using Wilcoxon and Mann Whitney tests.
+In the meantime, the univariate analysis was done by calculating distribution and percentage of each variable.
+Meanwhile, the analysis to find out the role of red ginger and warm water interventions to the labour pain reduction was performed by using Wilcoxon and Mann Whitney tests.